PhoenixTales/wiki.gothicarchive.org/characters.md

 - `We take good care of our people, here in the old camp there is only oppression`

 ## Ramirez
-- only mentioned once in 0.56 alpha, might have been an early idea that evolved into _Raoul_ / _Diego_
+- only mentioned once in 0.56 alpha, might have been an early idea that later evolved into _Raoul_ / _Diego_
 - apparently he's the mentor of player character
 - NPC mentions him when begging to be left alone if player very brutally threatens/tortures him
   - `PLAYER: Spit it out, you idiot!
 Speak up, or...
 Do you want to die?`